escrin/escrin/website/docs/first-task.md

 This illustrative example does not need autonomous computation, but it does demonstrate the fundamental workflow of an Escrin workload.

-By the end of this guide, you will know how to add Escrin to your dapp, create tasks, and fulfill them using your own task runners.
+By the end of this guide, you will know how to add Escrin to your dapp, create tasks, and fulfill them using your own workers.
-The steps below work through creating the tasks that will be fulfilled by task runners created in the next set of steps.
+The steps below work through creating the tasks that will be fulfilled by workers created in the next set of steps.

 ## Setup